The Retirees Basic Need: An Increase in Pensions

 It is notable that the composite CPI-U increased 41% and Social Security benefits increased by 34% during the same interval.
 These data are truly telling when compared with zero change in Oak Ridge pensions.
 Clearly, the absence of pension adjustments over the fourteen-year period has resulted in bleak circumstances for many retirees, especially those with long tenure in retirement.

 CORRE has encountered a variety of arguments against its request for a pension adjustment over the past fifteen years.
 When the MEPP trust was well-funded, the argument was that a surplus is needed in case of a financial downturn.
 When the trust was under-funded, the argument was that there is no money for adjustments.
 When the trust was level-funded, the argument was that projections indicate that contributions may be required in the future.
-Today, early in 2013, the country is caught in the midst of a slowly recovering economy, along with great uncertainty driven by a debt crisis.
-We are told that this is not an appropriate time to be seeking improvements in retirement plans and that retiree needs can only be addressed when trusts are fully funded and budgets are stable.
+Today, late in 2014, the economy has recovered from the recession, inflation is low, and the stock market is operating at historically high levels.
+However, uncertainty remains regarding the national debt and the impact of pending changes in the Congress.
+We continue to be told that this is not an appropriate time to be seeking improvements in retirement plans and that retiree needs can only be addressed when trusts are fully funded and budgets are stable.
 Trusts funding levels are approaching 100% now, but budgets are seldom stable.

 An important, but often overlooked, fact is that pension benefits are held in and distributed from pension trusts, not operating funds.
-Contractors may or may not add funding to these trusts to build or maintain funding levels.
+Contractors may add funding to these trusts to build or maintain funding levels.
 Contractors are responsible for proposing changes in benefits.
 DOE retains approval rights.

 CORRE has consistently advocated for adjustments based on recovery of a fixed percentage of inflationary loss in pension value.
 We believe this straight-forward approach to be imminently fair to all concerned.
 CORRE developed a simple method for computing such adjustments as a function of retirement year.
 Regardless of approach, the basic need of retirees and surviving spouses remains a significant increase in pension.